 - BetRegal recently became the official sports gaming partner of the Canadian Football League (CFL).

-Last month, the Canadian senate passed Bill C-218, legalizing single-game sports betting in Canada.
+Late last year, the Canadian senate passed Bill C-218, legalizing single-game sports betting in Canada.
 Previously, Canadian provinces were limited to regulating parlay style betting offered through provincial lotteries.
 It’s been a long road to this point and the specifics of the Canadian sports betting ecosystem are still coming together.
 Before long, however, Canada will have a competitive and vibrant sports betting market that–if done correct–will rival the best US jurisdictions like Colorado or New Jersey.
 So far Ontario has been great–now other provinces just need to copy what they’ve done.
 Unfortunately, most are looking at a lottery monopoly.

 In the meantime, sportsbooks are looking to build their brand in Canada and sports entities are looking toward beneficial partnerships with the industry.
 One of the more active potential entrants into the Canadian betting scene is BetRegal.
 BetRegal is a sportsbook based in Canada with a Canadian founder that has already built an international presence since it was founded in 2015.
 They’ve had success in the European market and have previously established partnerships with sports organizations there such as one as the Global Betting Partner of Dundalk FC of the Irish Premier League soccer circuit.
 They’re now looking to get in on the forthcoming changes in Canada’s sports betting industry.
 Several days ago, BetRegal announced their first North American marketing partnership as they became the ‘official sports gaming partner’ of the Canadian Football League (CFL).